cowmix/ubuntu-linux-bootstrap/README.md

 Script for getting a ubuntu box into dev mode from new install to useful in ~10 minutes...

-Last run against `Ubuntu 20.04`.
+Last run against `Ubuntu 21.10`.

 > Do note that it is best-effort and by no means definitive, these things are hard to test!
 I just update things when I am doing a new build etc and some issues I spot fix, others are missed...

 ## Simple Bootstrap

-A recent build of Ubuntu (at first 16, then 18, and now 20) gave rise to the need for a few tools etc.
+A recent build of Ubuntu (at first 16, then 18, and now 21) gave rise to the need for a few tools etc.

-By no means exhaustive, run as root, have a coffee:
+By no means exhaustive, run as yourself (you will immediately be prompted for your password via sudo), then have a coffee:

-    sudo ./bootstrap.sh
+    ./bootstrap.sh

 ## Main Packages

-* Chrome
+* Chrome and other browsers
 * Docker, Docker Compose
 * Visual Studio Code
 * .NET Core
 * Go
 * Node/npm/yarn
+* zsh (and ohmyzsh)

 Reminders about git setup etc